 When it comes to hard inquiries and soft inquiries, only hard inquiries damage your credit score.
 There are ways you can minimize the impact of hard credit inquiries if you plan ahead.

-There’s a common misconception in the credit space that any time a lender reviews your credit report your credit score will take a hit.
+There’s a common misconception that any time a lender reviews your credit report, your credit score will take a hit.
 Luckily, this isn’t the case.
 This is where it’s helpful to understand the difference between hard and soft credit inquiries.